hasura/learn-graphql/tutorials/backend/hasura-auth-slack/tutorial-site/content/access-control/4-threads-messages-permissions.md

 ## Update permission

 Users are not allowed to update a `channel_thread`.
-So then who is allowed to update the existing messages in `channel_message` table?
+So then who is allowed to update the existing messages in `channel_thread_message` table?

 - Any authenticated user can update their own message posted on any channel.